Stereo (Paul Westerberg album)

 Stereo is the fourth solo album by Paul Westerberg.
 At this point in his career, the former Replacements leader was entering a new phase.
 He said goodbye to professional studios and big-name producers like Brendan O'Brien and Don Was, recording the album in his basement by himself.
-As detailed in the liner notes, Westerberg made no effort to fix imperfections like the tape running out in the middle of a song.
+As detailed in the liner notes, Westerberg made no effort to fix imperfections, and even included a song for which the tape ran out before it was over.
 Stereo was packaged with Mono, which he credited to his Grandpaboy alter ego.
 Vagrant Records also had a limited release of Mono as a separate album.

 The hidden track that closes Stereo, "Postcards from Paradise", is a cover of a Flesh for Lulu song.

 On November 29, 2019, Stereo/Mono was released as a double LP as part of Record Store Day's Black Friday.

 Track listing

 All songs written by Paul Westerberg, except where noted.